-The Mountain Hardwear Ghost Whisperer was one of the most compressible.
-It's thin and light to begin with, like the Cerium LT, and the high quality down allows it to get super small.
+The Feathered Friends was the most compressible with 900+ fill down, followed closely by our Top Pick winner, the Mountain Hardwear Ghost Whisperer.
+But the Eos and Ghost differ in purpose: the Eos has much more loft and is warmer, whereas the Ghost is thin and light, like the Cerium LT.
+It is the high quality down which allows these jackets to get so small.
 A small compressed size is ideal for climbing, backpacking, or even bike commuting where pack space is a commodity.
-If compressibility is not as important to you as some of the other metrics in our test, we'd suggest taking a look at the Rab Microlight Alpine or Patagonia Down Sweater Hoody.
+If compressibility is not as important to you as some of the other metrics in our test, we'd suggest taking a look at the Outdoor Research Illuminate.

 This category is a catch-all for the little things we liked or didn't like about the jackets, from pockets and hoods, to drawcords and well-placed soft fleece patches.
 In general, we like models with durable plastic zippers that don't bend or kink over time (counter-intuitive, but plastic zippers are much more durable than metal ones).
 Hem drawcord cinches are key to keeping cold drafts out.
 A little fleece or creative baffling in the right place goes a long way in promoting freedom of movement.